ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

 {: #kmip_standalone_ordering-step1-procedure}

 1. In the {{site.data.keyword.vmwaresolutions_short}} console, scroll down to the services section and click **KMIP for VMware** in the **Security and compliance** category.
-2. On the **KMIP for VMware** page, configure the service settings as required.
+2. On the **KMIP for VMware** page, configure the service settings, as needed.
 3. Click **Create**.

 ### Results of Step 1